October 23, 2025

 Unfortunately, if I navigate to the Variables tab of the Preview and Debug Console, those variables aren’t there.
 Why?

 By default, Google Tag Manager does not recognize custom data in the Data Layer.
-Even though the data is present in your datalayer, you cannot use it unless you use the Data Layer Variable.
+Even though the data is present in your datalayer, you cannot use it without the Data Layer Variable.

 To create this variable, you’ll need to specify the Data Layer key whose value you want to retrieve.
 When the variable is resolved, it will return the most recently pushed value into the key.
 Let me show you how.